BiaPyX/BiaPy-doc/source/get_started/installation.rst

 Installation
 ------------

-BiaPy can be installed and run locally on any Linux, Windows, or macOS platform using `Docker <https://www.docker.com/>`__ or via the command line with `Conda <https://docs.conda.io/projects/conda/en/stable/>`__ and `Git <https://git-scm.com/>`__.
-Alternatively, BiaPy can also be used on `Google Colab <https://colab.research.google.com/>`__.
-Each of these approaches is designed for different types of experiences and users (select the installation based on your level of expertise).
+BiaPy can be installed and run locally on any Linux, Windows, or macOS system using `Docker <https://www.docker.com/>`__, or via the command line using a package manager like `Conda <https://docs.conda.io/projects/conda/en/stable/>`__, `Mamba <https://mamba.readthedocs.io/en/latest/>`__, and `Git <https://git-scm.com/>`__ or `pip <https://pypi.org/project/pip/>`__.
+Additionally, BiaPy can be seamlessly installed and used on `Google Colab <https://colab.research.google.com/>`__ through our **code-free notebooks**.
+Each of these approaches is designed to cater to different user experience levels, so choose the installation method that best fits your expertise.

 .. image:: ../img/how_to_run.svg
    :width: 80%
    :align: center

 |

 Prerequisites
 ~~~~~~~~~~~~~

-* Update your `NVIDIA drivers <https://www.nvidia.com/download/index.aspx>`__ for you GPUs in your system.
+- If your system has one or more GPUs, ensure your `NVIDIA drivers <https://www.nvidia.com/download/index.aspx>`__ are up to date.
-* For Docker and graphical user interface (GUI) installations only: you will need to enable Virtualization Technology on your BIOS.
-Find here a useful `link <https://support.bluestacks.com/hc/en-us/articles/4409279876621-How-to-enable-Virtualization-VT-on-Windows-11-for-BlueStacks-5#%E2%80%9CA%E2%80%9D>`__ to do it.
+- For Docker and graphical user interface (GUI) installations: Virtualization Technology must be enabled in your BIOS.
+Follow this `guide <https://support.bluestacks.com/hc/en-us/articles/4409279876621-How-to-enable-Virtualization-VT-on-Windows-11-for-BlueStacks-5#%E2%80%9CA%E2%80%9D>`__ for instructions on how to enable it.

 Choose your installation method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~